 You may not remember the hit TV series from the 70s that traced the adventures of a Shaolin Monk, Kwai Chang Caine (played by the late David Carradine) as he wanders the American West armed only with his spiritual training and skill in Kung Fu.
 But, if you were a young boy back then, as I was, there was really nothing better on TV!

-When I go back and watch some of these episodes (now available on DVD), I’m amazed at how good these messages are and how many of them apply to the study and development of leadership talent.
+When I go back and watch some of these episodes (now available on DVD and Amazon), I’m amazed at how good these messages are and how many of them apply to the study and development of leadership talent.
 Here are the top 10 leadership lessons that can be gleaned from the ’70s hit TV series:

 - The simplest things are the most difficult to see – Keep it simple stupid!

 - Great acts are made up of small deeds – An expected outcome of a purposeful leadership style.

 - Persistence under difficulties will win advantage – Perseverance is a leader’s ace in the hole.

 - He who has no trust will not be trusted – Trust-building is a leader’s responsibility.